natecraddock/ziglua/docs.md

 ### Booleans

-Functions that return or accept C boolean integers now use the Zig `bool` type to increase type safety.
+Functions that return or accept C boolean integers now use the Zig `bool` type.

 ### Slices

-In cases where C functions use separate pointers and ints to keep track of strings, ziglua uses a Zig slice to keep the data together.
+In cases where C functions use separate pointers and ints to keep track of strings, Ziglua uses a Zig slice to keep the data together.

-The slices are typed to indicate the contents (zero-terminated, raw bytes, etc)
+The slices are typed to indicate the contents (zero-terminated, raw bytes, etc.)

 ### Enums

-ziglua uses enums instead of integer codes or strings to prevent passing an invalid value to a function.
+Ziglua uses enums instead of integer codes or strings to prevent passing an invalid value to a function.

 ### Optionals